xxmistacruzxx/KeyboardHero/README.md

 ## Getting Started ##
 One you have node.js installed, navigate to directory with cloned source code in a shell/terminal.
-Then, run "npm i".
+Next, run "npm i".
-Lastly, run "npm start" to start up the server.
+Then, run "npm start" to start up the server.
 Lastly, navigate to localhost:3000 in a web browser.

 ## Principle of the Game ##